Don't Let Dark Spots and Hyperpigmentation Steal Your Glow

 6. Exfoliation: Out with the Old, In with the New

 Exfoliating is essential if you want to tackle dark spots and hyperpigmentation head-on.
-By removing dead skin cells, you’ll help your skin regenerate and reveal the fresh, healthy skin underneath.
-But be careful—not all exfoliants are created equal.
-Opt for gentle options like alpha hydroxy acids (AHAs) or beta hydroxy acids (BHAs), which work to refine your skin’s texture without causing irritation.
+Moreover, consistent exfoliation can gradually reduce pigmentation and refine texture.
+By removing dead skin cells, youâll help your skin regenerate and reveal the fresh, healthy skin underneath.
+Salicylic acid can also help fade dark spots by encouraging healthy cell turnover.
+One of the benefits of Salicylic acid is that it can also help fade dark spots by encouraging healthy cell turnover.
+But be carefulânot all exfoliants are created equal.
+Opt for gentle options like alpha hydroxy acids (AHAs) or beta hydroxy acids (BHAs), which work to refine your skinâs texture without causing irritation.

 Exfoliation Products to consider on Amazon: